 Students living outside the school’s walk boundary will be eligible to receive an ORCA Card.
 The ORCA Card should be kept secure and in good condition.
 A lost, stolen or damaged ORCA Card may be replaced at a cost of $25.
 The old card will be deactivated and the new card activated.
 Forms for replacement ORCA Cards do no need a parent signature.
 The ORCA Cards are active from the first day of school and will be good through the last day of school.
 Students and guardians are required to sign an initial issue form or a reactivation form which outlines district transportation’s rules of use for ORCA Cards.

-Reminder that BSD Student ORCA/METRO cards are deactivated after the last day of school each year and new ORCA cards are issued to eligible students at Taking Care of Business days or during school office hours after school resumes in September.
+BSD Student ORCA/METRO cards are deactivated after the last day of school each year and new ORCA cards are issued to eligible students at Taking Care of Business days or during school office hours after school resumes in September.

 After the initial parking registration during Newport‘s August check-in days, parking permits will be available on a first come, first serve basis.
 Once capacity is reached, a waiting list will be established.
 Public transportation is also encouraged.

 Student parking areas are open to all students with valid parking permits.
 During the hours 6:30am-4:00pm all staff and visitor parking areas are off limits to students.
 Additional restrictions in staff areas may occur during school events.

 Vehicles must be operated in a safe and legal manner at all times on the Newport campus.
 Because it is necessary to maintain emergency and business access to the campus, cars blocking fire lanes, emergency exits, delivery areas, bus, handicap or motorcycle zone, etc., will be towed and/or driver fined and parking privileges removed.